ReeceDunne/ReeceDunne/README.md

 I am a full-stack developer with a passion for development.
 I am a full-time software developer with years of experience in Software Development.

 * 🌍  I'm based in Birmingham, UK
-* 🧠  I'm learning Everything JavaScript
+* 🧠  I'm learning everything JavaScript

 ### Skills